 6. Hire a Trustworthy Financial Advisor

 For many people, creating and managing a budget and retirement account is overwhelming and stressful.
 You may want to hire a financial advisor to help you manage your money.
 Reliable financial advisors can help set your budget, manage your savings or retirement and help make sense of the vast amount financial information available.
-Patrick Dwyer Merrill Lynch is a Top 100 Financial Advisor who practices out of Miami.
-He is an expert in the field and a fantastic example of what to look for in a financial advisor.

 7. See the Big Picture